How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 to go up or down, no matter what the starting value or the number of bits embedded.
 When each color brightness is held the same on average, hue and

 saturation also stay the same on average.
-Of course one may need to blur output pixels together to experience the original color, but that's already
+One may need to blur adjacent output pixels together to experience the original color, but that's already

 what the eye does automatically when viewing an image from a normal distance.
-This technique allows for the highest possible embed ratios resulting
+This technique, internally called bScatter, allows for the highest

 distance.
 How paranoid are you?
 No problem, Stegmeister can accommodate.)